Gun control: 17th century

+2000s statistics

-Countries always had some form of concern for armed civilians in history.
-In more recent years, calls for gun control grew as school shootings risen.
+In more recent years, calls for gun control have grown as the number of school shootings has risen.
 High rates of gun mortality and injury are often cited as a primary impetus for gun control policies.

 U.S. gun sales have risen in the 21st century, peaking in 2020 during the COVID-19 pandemic.
 "NICS" is the FBI's National Instant Background Check System.

-In 2007, a global supply of 875 million small arms were estimated to be in the hands of civilians, law enforcement agencies, and national armed forces.
+In 2007, a global supply of 875 million small arms was estimated to be in the hands of civilians, law enforcement agencies, and national armed forces.
 (Note: This figure excludes older, pre-automatic small arms from military and law enforcement stockpiles or 'craft-produced' civilian firearms.)
 Of these firearms, 650 million, or 75%, were estimated to be held by civilians.
 U.S. civilians account for 270 million of this total.
 A further 200 million are controlled by national military forces.
 Law enforcement agencies may have some 26 million small arms.
 Non-state armed groups (Note: Composed of 'insurgents and militias, including dormant and state-related groups'.) have about 1.4 million firearms.
 (Note: However, as of 2009, active non-state armed groups, numbering about 285,000 combatants, control only about 350,000 small arms.)
 Finally, gang members hold between 2 and 10 million small arms.
 Together, the small arms arsenals of non-state armed groups and gangs have been estimated to account for, at most, 1.4% of the global total.

 United States

 The United States has more guns per citizen than any other western country.
-In the United States, gun rights activists argue gun laws are too restrictive or should not be altered, and gun control activists argue gun laws are too permissive.
+In the United States, gun rights activists argue that gun laws are too restrictive or should not be altered, and gun control activists argue that gun laws are too permissive.
 Both camps center their arguments upon the legal and traditional interpretations of the Second Amendment to the U.S. Constitution.
 Gun control measures include the Federal Assault Weapons Ban of 1994 that prohibited manufacturing certain semi-automatic firearms that were defined as assault weapons for civilian use.
-The act expired ten years after its effective date, and thus the act expired in 2004.
+The act expired ten years after its effective date in 2004.
 Attempted measures included the Assault Weapons Ban of 2013 bill, which was not passed into law.